any-docs/css/content/reference/properties/border-image-slice/index.md

 ![nice multi-colored diamonds](border-diamonds.png)

-The diamonds are 30px across, so setting 30 pixels as the value for both {{cssxref("border-width")}} and `border-image-slice` will get you complete and fairly crisp diamonds in your border:
+The diamonds are 30px across, so setting 30 pixels as the value for both `border-width` and `border-image-slice` will get you complete and fairly crisp diamonds in your border:

 ```css
 border-width: 30px;